Growth hormone receptor: Interactions

 Growth hormone receptor has been shown to interact with SGTA, PTPN11, Janus kinase 2, Suppressor of cytokine signaling 1 and CISH.

 Evolution

 The GHR gene is used in animals as a nuclear DNA phylogenetic marker.
 The exon 10 has first been experienced to explore the phylogeny of the major groups of Rodentia.

 GHR has also proven useful at lower taxonomic levels, e.g., in octodontoid, arvicoline, muroid, murine, and peromyscine rodents, in arctoid and felid carnivores, and in dermopterans.

 Note that the GHR intron 9 has also been used to investigate the mustelid and hyaenid carnivores phylogenetics.

 Antagonists

 Growth hormone receptor antagonists such as pegvisomant (trade name Somavert) are used in the treatment of acromegaly.
 They are used if the tumor of the pituitary gland causing the acromegaly cannot be controlled with surgery or radiation, and the use of somatostatin analogues is unsuccessful.
-Pegvisomant is delivered as a powder that is mixed with water and injected under the skin.
+Pegvisomant is delivered as a powder that is mixed with sterilized water and injected under the skin.